Multi-Valued Quantum Neurons: Multiple-valued threshold quantum logic

 where $n$ is the energy level index and $N=n+1$.
 In Figure 2, we show the case of a four-level system with a zero energy ground state for the harmonic oscillator and the corresponding roots of unity.

-5mm For fermions, due to the anticommutation relations between fermionic creation and annihilation operators (being Grassmann numbers), it is not possible to apply the Bargmann representation directly to fermions such as electrons.
-Fortunately, this issue can be solved gently using the Bargmann representation of Jordan-Schwinger mapping, as discussed, for example, in \cite{almasri2}.
-In this case, we write the operators $J_{i}$ such as spin operators (in natural units $\hbar=1$) with canonical commutation relation $[J_{i},J_{j}]=i \varepsilon_{ijk} J_{k}$ .
-In this representation, the normalized states of spin operators are
+5mm For fermions, due to the anticommutation relations between fermionic creation and annihilation operators (being related to Grassmann numbers), it is not possible to apply the Bargmann representation directly to fermions such as electrons.
+Fortunately, this issue can be solved gently using the Bargmann representation of the Jordan-Schwinger mapping, as discussed, for example, in \cite{almasri2,almasri3}.
+We can write the operators $J_{i}$ such as spin operators in terms of the holomorphic variables $z$ and $w$ (in natural units $\hbar=1$) with canonical commutation relation $[J_{i},J_{j}]=i \varepsilon_{ijk} J_{k}$ .
+In this representation, the normalized eigenstates of the spin operators $J^{2}$ and $J_{z}$ are

 with normalization condition